BAA7/django-ctm/README.md

 The system will be deployed on a server with the Linux Ubuntu 20.04 operating system.

 # 3. Specific requirements

+## 3.1.
+External interface requirements
+### 3.1.1.
+User interfaces
+### 3.1.2.
+Hardware interfaces
+-
+### 3.1.3.
+Software interfaces
+#### 3.1.3.1.
+### 3.1.4.
+Communication interfaces

+## 3.2.
+Functional requirements

+### 3.2.1.
+Unauthorized user
+#### 3.2.1.1.
+Authentication
+System must let unauthorized user perform an authentication using their e-mail and password
+#### 3.2.1.2.
+Authorization
+System must autorize unauthorized user after a successful authentication
+#### 3.2.1.3.
+Page access
+System must redirect unauthorized user from any product's page they visit to authentication page

+### 3.2.2.
+Authorized user
+#### 3.2.2.1.
+Users table
+System must provide authorized user with information about all users:
+* name (must have a hyperlink to the user's profile page)
+* e-mail
+* chief's name
+#### 3.2.2.2.
+User profile
+System must provide authorized user with detailed information about any specific user:
+* name
+* e-mail
+* qualifications
+* languages knowledge
+* chief's name
+#### 3.2.2.3.
+Password change
+System must let authorized user change their password when they are on their profile page
+#### 3.2.2.4.
+Logout
+System must let authorized user end their authorization
+#### 3.2.2.5.
+Tasks table
+System must provide authorized user with list of tasks assigned to them:
+* name
+* deadline
+#### 3.2.2.6.
+Report appending
+System must let authorized user append a report to their task if neccessary
+#### 3.2.2.7.
+Task completion
+System must let authorized user mark a task assigned to them as completed if:
+* report is appended to the task,

+or
+* report is not required for the task

+### 3.2.3.
+Chief
+#### 3.2.3.1.
+Tasks table
+*(Appendix to 3.2.2.5)* System must provide chief with list of their subordinates' tasks:
+* name
+* deadline
+* performer's name
+#### 3.2.3.2.
+Task assigning
+System must let chief create new tasks and assign them to themself or their subordinates with suitable skills
+#### 3.2.3.2.
+Task split
+System must let chief split a task assigned to them into subtasks distibuted between them and their subordinates with suitable skills

+### 3.2.4.
+Administrator
+#### 3.2.4.1.
+User creation
+System must let administrator create new users
+#### 3.2.4.2.
+User editing
+System must let administrator edit existing users fields excluding passwords
+#### 3.2.4.3.
+User removing
+System must let administrator remove users from it
+#### 3.2.4.4.
+Tasks table
+*(Appendix to 3.2.3.1)* System must provide administrator with list of tasks not assigned to them or their subordinates
+#### 3.2.4.5.
+Data tables
+System must provide administrator with information about all qualifications and languages stored in database
+#### 3.2.4.6.
+Data creation
+System must let administrator create new qualifications and languages
+#### 3.2.4.7.
+Data editing
+System must let administrator edit existing qualifications and languages
+#### 3.2.4.8.
+Data removing
+System must let administrator remove existing qualifications and languages and perform cascade delete on all links pointing to that data

+## 3.3.
+Performance requirements
+## 3.4.
+Design constraints
+## 3.5.
+Software system attributes

 # 4. External interface requirements
 ## 4.1.
 User interfaces